poenneby/practical-clojurescript/README.md

        [page]])))
 ```

-We remove the "about" page: reference in `page-for`, the `about-page` page component and the route declarations at the top.
+We remove the "about" page: the reference in `page-for`, the `about-page` page component and the route declarations at the top.

+(Remember to keep an eye on the rendered page to make sure you didn't remove too much code causing the page to no longer compile!)

 In the `home-page` page component we remove the "borken link", the link to "items" and we change the title to "Monumental".